Minor in Education and Post-Bac Certificate in Special Education

 My future plans are to continue to be the resource teacher my students need for the next few years.
 While doing so, I plan to go back to school and get my master’s degree.
 I definitely want to continue teaching, possibly transitioning from a resource teacher to an elective teacher.

 When did you complete the MIE?
 Your teaching license?

-I completed my Minor in Education in May 2020, and I received my teaching license in May 2023.
+I got my MIE in Spring 2020, and my teaching license in Spring 2023.

 Anything else you would like to include?

 The quote, “IN THE END… We only regret the chances we didn’t take, the relationships we were afraid to have, and the decisions we waited too long to make” by Lewis Carroll, is one I forever live by.
 Joining the COE was definitely a chance I took, and I love it!
 Thank you for always being so supportive and believing in me always.
 It took me joining the COE to finally get straight A’s.